Scallop

 Total Allowable Catch Details the process and methods used for setting the annual total allowable catch

-2022 pre-season survey
+2023 pre-season survey

-Following the return of viable scallop beds in Victoria and re-introduction of research levies against licences in 2021/22, the VFA has committed to undertaking 2022 and 2023 pre-season independent biomass surveys to inform management of the fishery.
+Following the return of viable scallop beds in Victoria and the re-introduction of research levies against licences in 2021/22, the VFA committed to undertaking 2022 and 2023 pre-season independent biomass surveys to inform management of the fishery.

-The 2022 pre-season survey was undertaken in December 2021.
+The 2023 pre-season survey was undertaken in December 2022.

-• the Clonmel bed is a small bed located off Port Albert that was defined by exploratory fishing.
+• The Clonmel bed is a small bed located off Port Albert that was defined by exploratory fishing.

 The full report is available here.